How do I integrate an API Gateway REST API with Amazon SQS and resolve common errors?

 KMS.AccessDeniedException error

-A KMS.AccessDeniedException error occurs when the API integration execution role can't perform operations through AWS Key Management Service (AWS KMS).
-You must configure permissions to perform operations on the AWS KMS keys that are attached to the Amazon SQS server-side encrypted queue.
+You get a KMS.AccessDeniedException error when the API integration execution role can't perform operations through AWS Key Management Service (AWS KMS).
+To resolve this error, configure permissions to perform operations on the AWS KMS keys that are attached to the Amazon SQS server-side encrypted queue.

 The following example includes the required permissions to perform operations on the KMS keys that are attached to the SQS queue: